How to Cook Perfect Soba Noodles

 Soba noodles are buckwheat noodles and they are much more fragile than, say, spaghetti.
 They cook faster and are much more delicate.
 While Italian pastas can stand a bit of overcooking, most soba noodles will turn into a complete mess if you overcook them.

-So that’s are main rule here: Don’t over cook them!
+So that’s our main rule here: Don’t over cook them!

 The other big problem that can happen with soba noodles is clumping.
 You need to give them a lot of room to cook.
 I bring a big pot of water to boil for even 6-8 ounces of soba noodles.
 Give them lots of room to wiggle around as they boil.